 Text representation, including dealing with data sparsity and dimensionality issues

 Domain adaptation, e.g. adaptation of standard NLP tools (incl. tokenizers, PoS-taggers, etc) to the medical domain

 Information fusion, i.e. integrating data from various sources, e.g. structured and narrative documentation

-Unsupervised methods, including distributional semantics
+Unsupervised and self-supervised methods, including distributional semantics

 Evaluation, gold/reference standard construction and annotation